RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Binary and Single Evolution Modelling

 \subsection{Single and Binary Modelling}

 We set up the Galactic population of all the present-day HB stars closely following the setup used in \citet{Vos2020} and summarise only the most important aspects here.

-We initialise the Galactic population using the Besanćon model \citep{Robin2003}, a standard Galaxy model calibrated by large-scale photometric surveys.
-Within the model, the Galactic population of stars is split into 10 bins: 7 bins for the Thin Disc and 1 bin for the Thick Disc, Halo and the Bulge, each with its mass and metallicity distribution.
+We initialise the Galactic population using the Besançon model \citep{Robin2003}, a standard Galaxy model calibrated by large-scale photometric surveys.
+Within the model, the Galactic population of stars is split into 10 bins: 7 bins for the Thin Disc and 1 bin for the Thick Disc, Halo and the Bulge, each with its mass and metallicity distribution, as shown in Table~\ref{tab:Besancon}, while assigning solar values to the hydrogen and helium abundances.
 We normalise the total present-day stellar mass of the Galaxy to $M_{\rm MW}=6.43\cdot 10^{10}\,{\rm M}_\odot$ following \citet{McMillan2011}.
-We obtain the mass fractions of the Thin Disc by integrating the density profiles from \citet{Robin2003} and use the recent measurements for present-day stellar masses of the Thick Disc and Bulge from \citet{Robin2012,Robin2014} and Halo from \citet{Deason2019}.
-This way, by randomly assigning each simulated object a Galactic bin, formation time and metallicity, following the Besanćon model, we can keep track of the Galactic mass represented by each simulated object.
+The mass fractions of the Thin Disc have been obtained as in \citet{Vos2020} by integrating the density profiles from \citet{Robin2003} and using the recent measurements for present-day stellar masses of the Thick Disc and Bulge from \citet{Robin2012,Robin2014} and the Halo from \citet{Deason2019}.
+This way, by randomly assigning each simulated object a Galactic bin, formation time and metallicity, following the Besançon model, we can keep track of the Galactic mass represented by each simulated object.